 There are also combination medicines.
 These are preventer medicines that include a second medicine in addition to the inhaled corticosteroid to help control symptoms better.
 Your doctors’ recommendation of preventer medicine will depend on the severity of your asthma symptoms and other factors.
 The most important thing is that if you've been given any sort of preventer, you should take it every day - even when you have no symptoms.
 But the medicine should be prescribed at the lowest strength that works for you or your child; there’s no extra benefit in taking medicine that is stronger than you need.

 Don’t be troubled by the term ‘steroid’.
 We’re not talking about the bodybuilding kind!
-The corticosteroids in asthma preventer medicines have been used for many years, so there is a lot of reliable information available about possible side effects.
+The inhaled corticosteroids in asthma preventer medicines have been used for many years, so there is a lot of reliable information available about how well they work.
 There are also non-steroid preventer medicines available.

 Prednisolone (also known as prednisone), is the active ingredient of a group of corticosteroid medicines that are given orally as tablets or syrup.
 These medicines are only used for a short period of time to treat severe asthma or in the case of a major asthma flare up.